 You can make sambar without sambar powder if you have the spices that you usually use for Indian cooking.
 The spices needed are turmeric powder, red chili powder, coriander powder, fenugreek powder, asafoetiida (sometimes I skip asafoetida).

-Actually, coriander powder is the most important spice for sambar recipes without sambar powder.
-There maybe other ways to prepare sambar without sambar powder, but this is how I always make it without the sambar powder or sambar masala and it turns out yummy.
+Actually, coriander powder is the most important spice for sambar recipes without sambar masala.
+There maybe other ways to prepare sambar without using sambar masala, but this is how I always make it without the sambar powder or sambar masala and it turns out yummy.

-So here is how you can make sambar without sambar powder following this simple sambar recipe without sambar powder.
+So here is how you can make sambar without sambar powder following this simple sambar recipe using spices.

 Sambar Recipe Without Sambar Powder

-- toor dal (yellow pigeon peas) 1.5 cups
+- 1.5 cups toor dal (yellow split pigeon peas)

 - Transfer the cut vegetables to the pressure cooker.

 - Wash the dal (yellow pigeon peas) to the pressure cooker.

 - Add the salt and all spices - mix well.

 - Add the water and mix well.